darrencaldwell/home-server-setup/README.md

 - Execute `vagrant up` to download, startup and provision a new VM.
 - Visit `127.0.0.1:8080` in your browser to explore the available services (this port can be configured in the `Vagrantfile`
 - `vagrant ssh` allows for ssh'ing into the VM directly.

+### Deployment
+To run this on a baremetal server (i.e. raspberry pi) do the following:
+- Modify the `hosts.ini` file to point to the ip of your server.
+- Execute `ansible-playbook -i hosts.ini -u [USERNAME] provisioning/provision.yml`, where [USERNAME] is the user on the server